-Although the Authority is a governmental entity, the Authority engages primarily in business-type activities.
+Although a governmental entity, the Authority engages primarily in business-type activities.
 The Authority's basic financial statements consist of two components: 1) enterprise fund financial statements and 2) notes to the financial statements.
 This management's discussion and analysis also contains other supplementary information in addition to the basic financial statements.